EGPostema/DrawerDissect/README.md

 **Make a note for the person to remember the model name, version, and their API key to put in the master image-processing script!
 Other than uploading images to /drawers/fullsize, this should be the only thing necessary to directly modify**

-# 2. Set up a Conda Environment for COLORoptera Image Processing
+# 2. Set up a Conda Environment

 Make sure that conda is installed and updated.
 Then, create a new conda environment that includes all the necessary packages for image resizing, cropping, and OCR.
 Make sure to replace ```<your-env-name>``` with the actual name you want for the environment.